carlosbrando/rails21-book/text/04_ActionPack/02_auto_link.markdown

 	auto_link("http://www.amazon.com/Testing/ref=pd_bbs_sr_1")
 	# => http://www.amazon.com/Testing/ref

 Note the method finished the hyperlink exactly before the "=" symbol, because it doesn't support that symbol.
-It means, it used not to support.
+I mean, it used not to support.
 In Rails 2.1 we have this problem fixed.

 The same method was updated later to also allow the use of URL's with parenthesis.